OpenTechSchool/python-flask/core/html-css-js.md

 When applied, this "styles" the quote to look like this:

 <div style="padding: 30px;">
-<blockquote style="background-color: black; color: yellow; padding: 10px;">"Nerds like us are allowed to be unironically enthusiastic about stuff.
+<blockquote style="background-color: black; color: yellow; padding: 10px;">Nerds like us are allowed to be unironically enthusiastic about stuff.
 Nerds are allowed to love stuff - like, jump-up-and-down-in-your-chair-can't-control-yourself love it.
 When people call other people nerds, mostly what they're saying is "You like stuff", which is not a good insult at all.
-Like, "You are too enthusiastic about the miracle of human consciousness"."</blockquote>
+Like, "You are too enthusiastic about the miracle of human consciousness".</blockquote>
 <div class="cite" style="text-align: right; font-weight: bold; font-size: x-large;">John Green</div>
 </div>

 Note that even though the default style is terrible, that didn't stop me from creating an alternate, equally ugly, style.

 If you want a deeper understanding of what all of the CSS properties like ``padding`` or ``background-color`` can possibly do, check out Mozilla's [CSS Reference](https://developer.mozilla.org/en-US/docs/CSS/CSS_Reference).
-Don't worry too much about the details for now, though.

 ## JavaScript